1874 FA Cup final: Summary

 Oxford were able to call on their first-choice goalkeeper, Charles Nepean, who had been unable to play in the previous year's final, which Oxford lost.
 They also selected William Rawson, whose brother Herbert was in the Engineers' team.
-The Engineers, who represented the Corps of Royal Engineers regiment of the British army, had undertaken two weeks of special training before the match, an innovative concept in an era when little importance was placed on training, but were unable to field Alfred Goodwyn, considered to be their best back, as he had been posted to India earlier in the year.
+The Engineers, who represented the British Army's Corps of Royal Engineers, had undertaken two weeks of special training before the match, an innovative concept in an era when little importance was placed on training, but were unable to field Alfred Goodwyn, considered to be their best back, as he had been posted to India earlier in the year.
 Oxford's players were not all students, as the team included Arthur Johnson, an ordained clergyman and Fellow of All Souls College.
 Around 2,000 spectators were in attendance, a smaller crowd than had attended the previous final.

 Oxford won the coin toss and elected to begin the game defending the Harleyford Road end of the stadium.
 Charles Mackarness gave Oxford the lead after just ten minutes.
 Following an Oxford corner kick, a melee developed in front of the Engineers' goal, and the ball fell to Mackarness, who shot it over the crowd of players and past goalkeeper William Merriman.
 Frederick Patton doubled the lead ten minutes later after some skillful dribbling by captain Cuthbert Ottaway and Robert Vidal, who was nicknamed the "prince of dribblers" for his skill in that aspect of the game.
-Oxford could have had a third goal when they managed to get the ball through the Engineers' goalposts, but the players did not appeal for the goal.
-At the time, as in cricket, the officials were not permitted to award a goal unless the players appealed for it, thus no goal was given.
-It is not recorded why the Oxford players never appealed.
+Just before the call of time, Oxford got the ball between the posts a third time, when a free-kick from near the corner-flag went straight in, but the University did not appeal for a goal; at the time the laws of the game required all free-kicks to be indirect.

 The best effort for the Engineers came when Henry Renny-Tailyour's shot struck the goalpost.
 Late in the game the "Sappers" mounted a series of attacks on the Oxford goal but were unable to score, being repeatedly thwarted by Nepean.
 Oxford thus won 2–0 and secured the cup.